 SOFTS-Raw sugar gains as fears over Brazil output linger

-LONDON, May 20 (Reuters) - Raw sugar futures on ICE rose on Friday amid improved sentiment in the wider financial markets and as investors held to the view that top producer Brazil will increase ethanol output this season at the expense of sugar.
+NEW YORK/LONDON, May 20 (Reuters) - Raw sugar futures on ICE closed up on Friday amid improved sentiment in financial markets and as investors held to the view that top producer Brazil would increase ethanol output this season at the expense of sugar.
 MKTS/GLOBO/R

 SUGAR